Course Descriptions and Registration

 STEP 1: PICK YOUR ELECTIVES (totaling 2.0 credits)

-Please RANK your TOP 8 choices (1 being your first choice, 2 being your second choice etc.) Rank up to 8 in case a class(es) are not available).
+Please RANK your TOP 8 choices (1 being your first choice, 2 being your second choice etc.) Rank up to 8 in case a class(es) is not available).
 Your first few classes must add up to 2.0 credits, use the generic schedule on the back side of this form to help.

 Course |